Carpenter Concerts Foundation Policy Plan

 Treasurer: Sarah Jones

-In the coming years, the Carpenter Concerts Foundation aims to:
+In the coming years, Stichting Carpenter Concerts aims to:

-• Organize at least five concerts annually featuring young classical musicians.
+• Organize at least 5 concerts annually featuring young classical musicians.

-• Launch a mentorship program linking young musicians with experienced professionals.
+• Establish a mentorship program pairing young musicians with experienced professionals.

-• Increase audience reach by 20% per year through active marketing and new concert locations.
+• Increase audience reach by 20% per year through active marketing and new concert venues.

 • Expand collaborations with cultural institutions and international partners.

-In accordance with ANBI regulations, the Carpenter Concerts Foundation will publish the following on its website each year before July 1:
+In accordance with ANBI regulations, Stichting Carpenter Concerts will publish annually before July 1 on its website:

 • The current policy plan.

-• A financial statement for the previous year.
+• A financial report of the previous year.

-• The names and functions of board members.
+• The names and roles of the board members.